-Staff should not upload, nor should they knowingly allow others to upload any content on to social media sites that:
+Staff must not upload, repost, comment, or interact, nor should they knowingly allow others to upload any content on to social media sites that:

-- is confidential to the school/trust or its staff - amounts to bullying - amounts to unlawful discrimination, harassment, or victimisation - brings the school/trust into disrepute - contains lewd, sexually explicit, threatening or similarly inappropriate or offensive comments, images or video clips - undermines the reputation of the school and/or individuals - is defamatory or knowingly false
+- Is confidential to the school/Trust or its staff - Amounts to bullying - Amounts to unlawful discrimination, harassment, or victimisation - Brings the school/Trust into disrepute - Contains lewd, sexually explicit, threatening or similarly inappropriate or offensive comments, images or video clips - Undermines the reputation of the school and/or individuals - Is defamatory or knowingly false - Breaches copyright - Is in any other way unlawful - Remember that anything you post online is not completely private.

-- breaches copyright

-- is in any other way unlawful

-- Remember that anything you post online is not completely private.
 Below are some common-sense guidelines and recommendations that staff are advised to follow to ensure responsible and safe use of social media.

-Staff should:
+Staff must: